 Conversely, the worst time to try and sell property is also during the winter months.
 Listing your property around the holidays and during the middle of winter signifies desperation.

 Savvy buyers know that if a seller wasn’t desperate, the seller could easily wait 3-4 months and list during the Spring when buyers come out in full force.
+The same thing for sellers listing during the middle of shelter-in-place versus waiting until open houses are allowed again.

 The Best Time Of The Year To Buy Property